AWARDS AND BURSARIES

 - Availability of places in girls' and boys' boarding houses within each year group.

-Applications need to be submitted before the closing date for school applications in November and not before 5 April in the year preceding entry to the School.
+Applications need to be submitted before the closing date for school applications in the November prior to entry.
 Normally all available bursaries and discounts are awarded by January.
 A financial support application form will be sent after a registration form has been received by the School.

-If you wish to make an application for admission to the School please contact the Admissions Office on 01473 326 136 or email email@example.com.
+If you wish to make an application for admission to the School please contact the Admissions Team on 01473 326 136 or email email@example.com.

 Further information can be found here: Greenwich Hospital.